devchallenges-io/curriculum/2-responsive-web/challenges/7-bento-box-layout.md

 ## About

 Build a bento box layout website challenge with HTML and CSS to practice creating a complex layout using grid.
 Each box should have a heading, description, and image.
-This project idea is perfect for intermediate developers who want to enhance their HTML and CSS skills while creating a visually appealing and responsive website.
+This project is perfect for intermediate developers who want to enhance their HTML and CSS skills while creating a visually appealing and responsive website.
 By implementing a bento box layout using grid, you will learn how to create a complex and visually appealing web page that adapts to different screen sizes.
 Additionally, you will gain experience working with HTML and CSS to structure and style the website.
 This project will help you improve your understanding of grid layout, responsive design, and create visually appealing and user-friendly web pages.
 Get ready to showcase your HTML and CSS skills and create an engaging bento box layout!

 ## Tech Stack